Posted by By Darrell Nicholson at 11:56AM - Comments: (19)

 As Nessenson explained in his briefing on the topic: “Since there are no industry specifications for a multifunction gasoline additive for finished fuel, just performance tests that were established to meet refinery and engine manufacturer standards, a company can introduce products that do not meet any industry standard for components or testing for performance, long term incompatibility or engine damage that can occur after years of use.”

-One of the biggest culprits, Nessenson says, are ethanol treatments that comprise alcohol, glycol, or new "space-age" technology “claiming superior performance to products that the world’s largest petro-chemical companies develop for the world’s refineries and engine manufacturers; but with no industry acceptable documentation.”
+One of the biggest culprits, Nessenson said, were ethanol treatments that comprise alcohol, glycol, or new "space-age" technology “claiming superior performance to products that the world’s largest petro-chemical companies develop for the world’s refineries and engine manufacturers; but with no industry acceptable documentation.”

 “Once phase separation occurs, there is no safe way to treat that fuel,” said Nessenson.
 “Engine manufacturers and gasoline refiners state that this is not possible, and if this is attempted, it could cause engine damage.”